jamiejamiebobamie/React-Storefront-Website/README.md

 The product names and their descriptions are all enjoyable nonsense created by the magical whimsy of our Frontend Web professor!

-Please view the live site here: https://jamiejamiebobamie.github.io/easy-shop/
+Please view the live site [here](https://jamiejamiebobamie.github.io/easy-shop/) .

 ## Built With